EngineersWorld475/SocialMediaPro/README.md

-Social Media Application
+Social Media Application:

 A social media application built on the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to connect, share, and engage with each other's content.

-Table of Contents
+Table of Contents:
 Features
 Technologies
 Installation